Genivia/RE-flex/doc/index.md

 sorted.

-In addition to the `\i` and `\j` indent and dedent anchors, the `\k` undent anchor matches when the indent depth changed before the position of `\k` in the input, and restores the indent stops by undoing these changes ("undenting"):
+In addition to the `\i` and `\j` indent and dedent anchors, the `\k` undent anchor matches when the indent depth changed (before the position of `\k`), undoing this change to keep the current indent stops ("undenting"):

   Pattern | Matches
   ------- | -------------------------------------------------------------------
-  `\k`    | undent: matches when indent depth changed and restores indent stops
+  `\k`    | undent: matches when indent depth changed, keep current indent stops

 The example shown above can be simplified with `\k`.
 We no longer need to explicitly save and restore indent stops in a variable: